In This Article

-In this brief article, I will cover all the information you need to know on how long canned food lasts.
+This brief article will cover all the information you need to know how long canned food lasts.

 So, how do you properly store it?
-You ideally should store it in an area that is below 85° degrees Fahrenheit(29° Celcius), which is dry.
+Ideally, you should store it in an area below 85° Fahrenheit(29° Celcius), which is dry.

 Certain food manufacturers do have “Best-By” and “Use-By” dated, which states how long it will take the food to change texture, smell, and taste; however, it still will be edible.